danielpowney/badgearoo/readme.txt

 * Option to add assignment of badges and points to member activity streams.
 * Option to add a summary of badges and points assigned to members in member header or new member tab
+* Option to show 3 most recent assignments alongside each member in the members directory list

 ### bbPress (requires bbPress plugin)